Lammy23/Anki-Flashcard-Importer/README.md

 4. Setting up proper card templates and styling

 This process is time-consuming and repetitive.
 Anki Importer solves this by:
-- Working seamlessly with AI language models to generate properly formatted note types and decks
+- Working with AI language models to generate properly formatted note types and decks
 - Providing direct import functionality into Anki
 - Supporting rich formatting including code blocks, LaTeX, and HTML
 - Eliminating the need for manual card creation and formatting